Dividends vs Capital Gains: Meaning

 However, in the case of capital gains, a sale transaction of the asset or stock is a must.
 One has to sell the underlying asset and realize the money.
-As, the difference between the selling price and purchase price will only be the capital gain, but only after the actual sale takes place.
+The difference between the selling price and purchase price will only be the capital gain, but only after the actual sale.
 For example, if we are holding a stock priced at $140 today, and we had bought it for $120, the difference between the two prices is $20.
 It will be our capital gain only after we actually sell the stock.
 If the current price falls to $130, our prospective or notional capital gain reduces to $10 only.

 Nature of Income

-The dividend is the part of the profits of a company which the Board decides to give away to its shareholders.
-It is usually a small percentage of profits, and the rest is retained by the company itself for meeting its internal requirements and funding of its development projects.
+The dividend is the part of the profits of a company that the Board decides to give away to its shareholders.
+It is usually a small percentage of profits, and the company itself retains the rest for meeting its internal requirements and funding its development projects.

 Number of Beneficiaries

 In the case of dividend distribution by a company, the number of beneficiaries receiving the dividend is humongous.
 The number can be in millions, depending upon the number of shareholders of the eligible category with the company.